Abstract

 2023–2025 | Data Science Graduate ONS Data Science Campus | Competitive cross-government programme: Python, ML, NLP, reproducible analytical pipelines, AWS/Azure, data science ethics.
 Selected alongside a small cohort from across government departments. | |

-2022–2023 | Researcher Care Quality Commission | Designed selection weighting methodology for an ethnic minority sample boost; findings on masked health inequalities shared with NHS England and the cross-government survey research group.
-Translated legacy SPSS pipelines into reproducible R and Python workflows; updated and maintained internal team R package. | |
+2022–2023 | Researcher Care Quality Commission | Designed selection weighting methodology for an ethnic minority sample boost; analysis revealed health inequalities masked by broad ethnic category aggregation, shared with NHS England and the cross-government survey research group.
+Contributed to cognitive testing and question design for the Adult Inpatient Survey.
+Translated legacy SPSS pipelines into reproducible R and Python workflows; maintained internal team R package. | |

 2022 | Consultant Open University | Advised on methodology design for a study examining how movement of people with DCD is perceived by those with ASD; ensured diagnostic criteria alignment with DSM standards; recruited participants through DCD community groups. | |

 2018–2022 | Doctoral Researcher University of Surrey | Four years of original quantitative research: MRS and fMRI neuroimaging, psychophysics, Bayesian computational modelling.
-First evidence of GABAergic dysregulation in DCD, resulting in first author publication. |
+Designed experimental paradigms to disentangle bottom-up information processing from top-down executive inhibitory control.
+First evidence of GABAergic dysregulation in DCD; four first-author peer-reviewed publications. |

 Selected media coverage of research findings